 Despite the fact that the death toll from the opioid crisis in America continues to rise, methadone clinics continue to be highly controversial and stigmatized among lawmakers, government officials, the general public and even some members of the recovery community.

 According to the California Society of Addiction Medicine (CASM), “anti-methadone biases related largely to ignorance of the phenomenon of tolerance, which eliminates any euphoric effects from daily methadone doses.”
 Simply put, “Patients do not get high” from methadone that is dispensed at MATs — a fact that is often overlooked by anti-MAT advocates.
-Adding to the misinformation about MATs and methadone is the “lack of understanding of the changes in brain chemistry that occur after chronic exposure to opiates,” which CASM reports is “felt to be the cause of the extremely high relapse rate associated with non-methadone treatments of narcotic addiction.”
+Adding to the misinformation about MATs and methadone is the “lack of understanding of the changes in brain chemistry that occur after chronic exposure to opiates,” which CASM reports is “felt to be the cause of the extremely high relapse rate associated with non-methadone treatments of narcotic addiction.” [this link has since been removed from their website]

 Methadone use as part of a medically supervised OUD program is similar to how nicotine patches and gum are used to help tobacco users quit smoking — something that is widely accepted among medical professionals and the public alike.